 Planting

-If you plant the seeds from an apple, the tree and any resulting apples, will be completely different than the parent apple.
-That’s because apples are extremely heterozygous, which sounds like something they would ban in Florida.
+If you plant the seeds from an apple, the tree–and it’s fruit–will be different than the parent apple.
+Apples are extremely heterozygous, which sounds like something they would ban in Florida.
 It’s because apples are like people.
 It means the result โ whether an apple or a human โ contains all the genetic possibilities of both its parents.
+The two parents’ genes are shuffled around and don’t grow true to type.

-Apples trees have to be cross polinated in order to produce fruit.
-Meaning the tree needs pollen from a completely different variety of tree to bare fruit.
+Most apples trees have to be cross pollinated in order to produce fruit.
+Meaning the tree needs pollen from a completely different variety of apple tree to bare fruit.

 Commercial apple trees are produced by grafting a scion onto a rootstock.
 The scion is the upper part of the tree which is chosen based on the fruit (in this case, variety of apple) you want the tree to produce.
 The rootstock is the lower trunk and roots, which determines characteristics such as pest resistance, hardiness, and importantly the size of the mature apple tree.